 Seymour suggests setting up a 529 college savings plan early.
 As in, after you’ve had a child.
 These accounts allow you to save for college and later withdraw the funds tax-free for qualified college expenses.

 In addition, when thinking about financial planning for young families, there are some other ways to save for higher education costs.
 Those include:

 And of course, financial aid can be factored into your financial planning for the family.
 Your child might qualify for federal grants or loans, depending on your income and how many children you have in college at the same time.
 Fill out the Free Application for Federal Student Aid (FAFSA).
 If the college has scholarship funds or other private endowments for which your child is eligible, Seymour recommends applying to those as well.

 Many children move back home for a time after college.
-In 2014, and for the first time in more than a century, more 18 to 34-year-olds lived with their parents than in any other living arrangement, according to the Pew Research Center.
-Among college graduates in this age group, 19 percent lived in their parents’ homes.
+According to the Pew Research Center, 15 percent of 25- to 35-year-old Millennials live with their parents.
+Among college graduates in this age group, 10 percent live in their parents’ homes.
 Even for those who are living on their own, many may need financial help from their parents as they look for jobs and make student loan payments.

 Bridget Handke, certified financial planner of Birchwood Financial Partners, a financial planning and investment management firm, encourages parents to keep in mind their own ability to save for retirement when helping support adult children.
 This can be an important part of family financial planning.
 Asking adult children to pay rent, do some regular chores and save for their own emergencies can help offset the additional financial assistance parents provide.